How to knit socks for beginners – Winwick Mum Sockalong

 Are you ready to get started?
 This is where we take a look at how a sock is put together ready to start knitting!

 You’re all ready to go!
-Let’s get started on your socks!
+Let’s get started on your knitting your first pair of socks!

 1 How to cast on your sock, and work the cuff and leg